poshtkohi/pads/README.md

 ![This is an image for Parvicursor development environment](/assets/images/codeblocks.png)

 As seen there are two workspaces in Code::Blocks that have all the code examples for this book.
 The source directory can be found in */ root/devel/book-src* within the Linux image.
 To use the Parvicursor project, two libraries and two executables must be built before working on Parvicursor examples, including, *ParvicursorLib*, *AsyncSocketLib*, *xDFSServer_exe*, and *xDFSClient_test*.
-It is necessary to note that before running xThread examples, the *xDFSServer_exe* project mut be run.
+It is necessary to note that before running xThread examples, the *xDFSServer_exe* project must be run beforehand.

 ## 2. A Distribution Package for Microsoft Visual Studio on Windows Family of Operating Systems